zpainter/iassist/content/about/regional-report-2008-2009-canada.md

 **CISTI (Canadian Institute for Scientific and Technical Information)**

-Research Data Canada, part of CISTI, which is Canada\'s national science library, has established a new working group around a [Research Data Strategy](http://data-donnees.gc.ca/eng/members.html).
+Research Data Canada, part of CISTI, which is Canada's national science library, has established a new working group around a [Research Data Strategy](http://data-donnees.gc.ca/eng/members.html).
 This is: *"a collaborative effort to address the challenges and issues surrounding